Sek-SFTWR/Inspirational-Generator/README.md

 # Inspirational-Generator
-This project will create very beautifull words using Nextjs, Typescript, AWS etc.
+This project will create very beautifull words and able to download them.So we will use Nextjs, Typescript, AWS etc.